 Bolton Abbey, Yorkshire

 On the banks of the river Wharfe in the Yorkshire Dales, this country estate is the Yorkshire home of the Duke and Duchess of Devonshire.
-Visitors are drawn to the breath taking countryside and impeccably well maintained site.
-The surfaced paths along the riverside and through the ancient woodlands offer walks to suit all ages and abilities, all year round.
+Visitors are drawn to the breathtaking countryside and impeccably well-maintained site.
+The surfaced paths along the riverside and through the ancient woodlands, offer walks to suit all ages and abilities, all year round.
 Visitors are invited to explore the Priory Ruins which stands proudly on the banks of the Wharfe and discover how it might have been in the thriving Priory Church.
 This is one of our favourite places in the Dales and should definitely make your list of places to see in England before you die.

 Popular with both the English themselves and visitors from all over the world, the Cotswolds are well-known for gentle hillsides (‘wolds’), sleepy villages and for being so ‘typically English’.

 There are famous cities such as Bath, well-known beautiful towns like Cheltenham and hundreds of delightful villages such as Burford and Castle Combe.
 Above all, the local honey-coloured limestone, used for everything from the stone floors in the houses to the tiles on the roof, has ensured that the area has a magical uniformity of architecture making it one of the best place to see in England before you die.

 Devon is a county in southwest England.
 It encompasses sandy beaches, fossil cliffs, medieval towns and moorland national parks.
 The English Riviera is a series of picturesque, south-coast harbour towns including Torquay, Paignton and Brixham.
 The South West Coast Path follows the coastline, taking in the towering cliffs of the northern Exmoor Coast and rock formations on the fossil-rich southern Jurassic Coast.